selectstriker2/selectstriker2.github.io/adventures/lg_adventures.md

 ## DYV5-09 What Know You of Peace by Joseph L. Selby
 For the first time in four years, all three trade routes—the Velverdyva-Tuflik-Fals, the Nyr Dyv, and the Gnarley Road—are open and unobstructed.
 Merchants return en masse and Dyvers remembers that she is a mercantile city, not a warrior state.
 Can there be peace at last?
 A new Dyvers regional story arc for APLs 2-12.
 Premiering Shauncon Convention Play Starting: 11/17/2005       Retail/Gameday Play Starting: 12/17/2005       Home Play Starting: 01/17/2006

+## DYVINTRO6-01 Profits From Beneath the Waves by Eddie Montegue Jr.
+A ship has been lost on the river.
+A journey into the Gnarley Forest is dangerous enough, but with orcs seen prowling the woods, adventurers must be wary at all times.
+Adventurers need to be hired to help recover the cargo before all is lost forever, beneath the waves of the Nyr Dyv.
+Make it through the woods, brave the river, and bring the cargo back to Dyvers and you will be rewarded.

+## DYVINTRO6-02 Darkwood by Brandon Dowell
+Tricaster is growing!
+Once a small town in the wood it has grown into a bustling town of grand houses and businesses.
+There is earth to till and cattle to raise.
+Shopkeepers make a trade, and schools of different vocations are being raised.
+Yet, it is still a town in the wood, a dangerous wood known as The Gnarley, with the Pomarj are waiting in the shadows.
+A cinematic one-round Dyvers Introductory adventure set in Tricaster for first level characters.

+## DYVINTRO6-03 A Sailor's Life For Me by Bob Lauderdale
+Your teacher has said you are ready.
+It's time to make your own way in the world.
+The sun is shining, and the waters of the Nyr Dyv beckon as the bustle of Dyvers surrounds you.
+All you need now is a job.
+A one-round introductory adventure set in Dyvers for first-level characters

+## DYVINTRO6-04 Last Laugh by Eric Paul Price
+The Jolly Ogre – a popular tavern near the south gate of the Free City, and a great place for budding adventurers to find work.
+What if the work found them though?
+Would they be curious enough to investigate, and even more important, who would get the last laugh?
+A Dyvers Introductory adventure for first-level characters.

 ## DYV6-01 Festival of the Blood Moon by David Blackwell
 The City of Sails swells with merchants from around the Flanaess.
 Dyvers is abuzz with news from the Gnarley.
 Free Army scouts camp near the village of Tricaster, and a festival is planned to celebrate its annexation.
 A request from a troubled quartermaster gives you good reason to travel, but perils lay in wait.
 Beginning of the Gnarley Threat, set in the village of Tricaster.
 A Dyvers regional adventure for APLs 2-12